Bernabé Zapata Miralles: 2023: First Two ATP semifinals in Latin America, Masters fourth round, top 40

-He reached back to back semifinals in the Golden Swing at the ATP 500 2023 Rio Open defeating two seeds again, fourth seed Francisco Cerundolo again and seventh seed Albert Ramos-Vinolas.
-He lost to second seed Cameron Norrie.
-As a result he moved another 20 positions in the top 45 at world No. 42 on 27 February 2023.
+He reached back to back semifinals in the Latin American Golden Swing at the ATP 500 2023 Rio Open defeating two seeds again, fourth seed Francisco Cerúndolo again and seventh seed Albert Ramos Viñolas.
+He lost to second seed and eventual champion Cameron Norrie.
+As a result, he moved another 20 positions in the top 45 at world No. 42 on 27 February 2023.